-If you have a fixed term residential tenancy agreement and want to leave because of an unremedied a breach by the lessor or agent, it is advisable to apply to the Tribunal and seek an order to end your agreement.
+If you have a fixed term residential tenancy agreement and want to leave because of an unremedied breach, it is advisable to apply to the Tribunal and seek a termination order to end your agreement because of the breach.
 This is an urgent application.

-If you apply to the Tribunal about a breach, you can also seek a decision about a rent decrease or compensation for relocation costs if you have to move out because of the unremedied breach.
+Tenants can also apply to the Tribunal for non-urgent hearings about a breach of the agreement.
+You can seek orders the lessor remedy the breach, the rent be decreased, or you be compensated for relocation costs if you have to move out because of the breach.